 When selecting evaluation software, clubs should go with the best.
 Organizations should invest in a platform that is leading the industry in technology and capabilities, and that was developed by a company that understands its clients’ needs first-hand.
-By backing the market leader, you can rest assured knowing that you’re working with a company who will continue to invest in bringing you more value.
+By backing the market leader, you can rest assured knowing that you’re working with a company that will continue to invest in bringing you more value.
 Organizations should do research on the company before purchasing the software and make sure it is a proven leader in evaluation software.

 Integrations: Can the software integrate with other programs and applications for ease of use?

-When searching for the right evaluation software, clubs should make sure the solution works with other programs, applications and integrations that they are already using.
+When searching for the right evaluation software, clubs should make sure the solution works with other programs, applications, and integrations that they are already using.

 Required Equipment & Hardware: What is needed to run the software?

-Before teams purchase evaluation software, they should ask upfront what equipment or hardware will be needed to run the platform.
+Before teams purchase evaluation software, they should ask up front what equipment or hardware will be needed to run the platform.
 The evaluation app needs to work on any device and both iOS and Android platforms.
 Also, ask about on/offline capabilities and about the company’s recommended internet access solutions.

 Multiple Purposes Beyond Tryouts: Does the software have a purpose beyond tryouts?

-Organizations should look at the whole picture of what they need before selecting an evaluation software.
+Organizations should look at the whole picture of what they need before selecting evaluation software.
 They should think beyond tryouts and team formation and consider the future state of the club.
 Does the organization need a faster and easier way to perform coach and player evaluations?
 Does the team need the ability to send communications to players and parents?
 Does the club need an easier way to store player feedback?
 Is the organization interested in tracking ongoing player growth and development?
 All of these requests can be fulfilled with the right software.

 Budget: Is the pricing clear and simple?